 Some partners, particularly in larger firms, are reluctant to delegate e-dealing 'certify and sign' rights to staff solicitors or associates due to perceived risks associated with e-dealing.
-This information sheet addresses those perceived risks.
+This page addresses those perceived risks.

 It also provides some guidance for firms to help them set up their own internal sign-off protocols around the 'certify and sign' component of the e-dealing process.